Kilmar Abrego Garcia meets with Maryland senator in El Salvador, weeks after mistaken deportation

 "I said my main goal of this trip was to meet with Kilmar," Sen. Van Hollen said.
 "Tonight I had that chance.
 I have called his wife, Jennifer, to pass along his message of love.
 I look forward to providing a full update upon my return."

-Salvadoran President Nayib Bukele also posted photos of the meeting, but suggested Abrego Garcia will remain incarcerated by his government: "Now that he's been confirmed healthy, he gets the honor of staying in El Salvador's custody."
+Salvadoran President Nayib Bukele also posted photos of the meeting, but suggested Abrego Garcia will remain incarcerated by his government, which is being paid by the United States to hold deportees: "Now that he's been confirmed healthy, he gets the honor of staying in El Salvador's custody."

 Abrego Garcia's wife, Jennifer Vasquez, said in a statement after the meeting her "prayers have been answered."